-This practice of merely observing something rather than reacting to it with an opinion leads us toward experiencing the state of our true inheritance, that of boundless equanimity, a state that can’t be shaken, not even by the immense weight of Lionel Richie’s Greatest Hits.
+This practice of merely observing something rather than reacting to it with an opinion is what Krishnamurti meant when he said, “The highest form of intelligence is observation without assessment.”
+Practicing this kind of intelligence leads us toward experiencing the state of our true inheritance, that of boundless equanimity, a state that can’t be shaken, not even by the immense weight of Lionel Richie’s Greatest Hits.
 Boundless equanimity is the natural comportment of our Observer Self and practicing identifying as the Observer Self rather than the Opinionator not only feels better but will also lead us to deeper stages of consciousness that can only come by deep observation.

 As your consciousness develops by practicing and living this mantra, you’ll feel more at one with the world and it will feel more at one with you.
 You’ll be surprised to see new and old friends materialize around you, friends who maybe shied away from the cantankerous person you used to be.
 Suddenly you’ll have friends again, and together you can talk about Lionel Richie!

-And personally, if Lionel Richie was the guru to bring me to this truth, then perhaps I should be dancin’ on the ceiling . . . or place a shrine for him on my alter . . . or at least not be such a hater.
+Since Lionel Richie was the guru to bring me to this practice of objectivity, then perhaps I should be dancin’ on the ceiling . . . or place a shrine for him on my alter . . . or at least not be such a hater.